Sally J. Han

 There is a sly politics to Sally J. Han’s paintings.
 As 'A Painter of Modern Life', she seduces the eye and the mind with her pictorial narratives…careful to embed details that hint at her identity as a Korean and Chinese American.
 Twentieth century American art has not always told stories that reflect Asian American realities.
 Han’s work beguiles us with quiet yet powerful scenes of her lived experience.
 A game of Mahjong while savoring a cigarette.
 A studious girl pouring over her homework.
 A piano lesson.
 Smartphones are the only clue that these scenes are unfolding in the present tense.
 Her techniques hark back to the century’s old alchemy of painterly expression, while creating scenes of everyday life that are simultaneously very contemporary and yet utterly timeless. - Alison Gingeras

 Jingmei "Sally" Han was born in China and raised in South Korea, she then moved to New York, received a BFA from the School of Visual Arts with a Silas H. Rhodes Scholarship, and received her MFA with an emphasis on drawing at the New York Academy of Art.
-She has participated in selected group shows at FLAG Art Foundation, NY, 303 Gallery NY, Flowers Gallery, YUI Gallery NYC, Site Brooklyn and more.
+She has participated in selected group shows at FLAG Art Foundation, NY, 303 Gallery, NY, Nicodim Gallery, LA, and more.
 Her first solo exhibition in NYC was at Fortnight Institute in January, 2020.

 2019: Master of Fine Arts, New York Academy of Art, New York, NY